This post may include affiliate links; for details, see our disclosure policy.

 An Instant Pot is an electric pressure cooker.
 Instant Pot is actually the brand name; there are many other brands of electric pressure cookers.
-Here’s the Instant Pot we have.
+Here’s the Instant Pot we used: 6 quart Instant Pot Pressure Cooker.
 The concept of the Instant Pot to cook foods at high pressure, which dramatically cuts down on cooking time.
-It’s the opposite of a slow cooker, which cooks things dramatically slowly (ha!).
-We haven’t found a lot of slow cooker recipes we enjoy, but we like the concept of the Instant Pot and are starting to share some of the recipes we’ve enjoyed.
+It’s the opposite of a slow cooker, which cooks things dramatically slowly.

 Why make Instant Pot chickpeas?

 Cooking dried beans on the stovetop usually takes several hours to soak and then a few hours to cook.
 You also have to check the garbanzo beans often towards the end of the cook time to see if they are done.
 Here’s why to make homemade Instant Pot chickpeas: